Look after.

 For example:

-look after sb When I'm too old to look after
+· look after sb When I'm too old to look after myself, my children will look after me, I hope.

-look after sth Can you look after my bag while I
+· look after sth Can you look after my bag while I go to the toilet?

 Nouns often used as objects with

-look after: baby, children, parents, patient, pet, plant
+look afterbaby, children, parents, patient, pet, plant

-Quick
+Quick Quiz:

 My friend has asked me to look after his dog because